mkawalec/imap/README.md

     > simpleFormat $ uidFetch conn "219"
     Right [Fetch [MessageId 2,UID 219,Body "Delivered-To: michal@monad.cat\r\nReceived: by...

-If you need more control on the parameters of fetch, there is a more general function available to you:
+If you need more control on the parameters of fetch, there is a more general function available:

     > simpleFormat $ uidFetchG conn "219 ALL"
     Right [Fetch [MessageId 2,UID 219,Envelope {eDate = Just "Tue, 10 Nov 2015 20:42:47 +0000", eSubject=...}, Flags [FAnswered,FSeen], Size 4880]]